a little boy hiking in the middle of the Badlands National Park

 What Is The Most Kid-Friendly National Park?

-Some national parks are better at certain times of the year than others though.
+For me, some national parks are better to visit at certain times of the year than others though.
 Most of this is due to weather.

-Keep reading to see which national parks to visit with kids in the summer.
-Hopefully one or two stand out to you and your family.
-I hope I can inspire you to hit the trails and explore someplace new!
+Keep reading to see my recommendations for which national parks to visit with kids in the summer.
+Hopefully one or two stand out to you and your family and will inspire a vacation exploring some place new!

 Must-Dos At All National Parks With Kids

-Now to the national parks to visit with kids in the summer!
+Now on to where to go.
+Discover the best national parks to visit with kids in the summer!

 1. Glacier National Park